waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.6/readme.md

       <details>
       <summary>💡 Tips and Tricks</summary>
       <ul>
-      <li>Search the GitHub Actions Marketplace for <code>Azure WebApp</code>.
-You can use the <a href="https://github.com/marketplace/actions/azure-webapp#sample-workflow-to-build-and-deploy-a-nodejs-app-to-containerized-webapp-using-publish-profile">GitHub Action for deploying to Azure Web App</a></li>
       <li>Save yourself some time here, remember that you logged into Azure with a Service Principal in your manual workflow</li>
       <li>No need to generate deployment credentials, these are provided by your coach.</li>
       </ul>